neurophysics-cnrsthales/contrastive-forward-forward/README.md

 --epochs: number of epochs
 --NL: layer index to train
 --save_model: save the trained layer
 --device_num: device number if using GPU
+--tr_and_eval: test the accuracy at each epoch of training

-### SCFF training of the first layer and save the model for the next layer train
+### SCFF training of the first layer and save the best model for the next layer train
 ```
 nohup python -u ContrastFF_CIFAR.py --epochs 6 --NL 1 --device_num 0 --save_model > ./results/ContrastFF_CIFAR_l1.txt 2>&1 &
 ```
-### SCFF training of the second layer and save the model for the next layer train
+### SCFF training of the second layer and save the best model for the next layer train
 ```
 nohup python -u ContrastFF_CIFAR.py --epochs 4 --NL 2 --device_num 0 --save_model > ./results/ContrastFF_CIFAR_l2.txt 2>&1 &
 ```